noofny/pet-rego-challenge/README.md

 ## Logging

 Currently the API logs nothing.
 As I focused on items for the brief, with limited time I decided to omit this, at great pains.
 Given more time I would implement a simple NLog interface in the services at least, to provide basic transparency on what the apps is doing.
 Longer term I would extend this to log to a data store, possible another ELK instance.

-## Dashboards

-Given more time, I would like to build a basic dashboard in Kibana showing breakdown of customer order volumes, pet type breakdown and other interesting metrics.

 ## API / Hypermedia